 Human Geography allows you to delve deeper into the interaction between people across the spaces and places they make and live in, while a Physical Geography degree focuses on the scientific study of the processes that create our natural environment.

 We run joint degrees in Geography and Economics and Geography and Languages (French, German or Spanish) as well as offering degrees that focus more on sustainability and the environment, or conservation and the natural world.

 As part of the Lancaster Environment Centre (LEC), which brings together Geography with Environmental and Biological Sciences, our students have one of the widest choices of study options offered anywhere in the UK.
 We run over 100 optional modules, anything from sustainability to volcanoes, so you can discover what interests you most.
 It’s easy to move between courses if you find your passions lie elsewhere.

 Everyone gets hands on experience

 Field and laboratory work are central to our approach.
 For many students the field trips are the highlight of their study.
 They are an opportunity to experience first hand what you are learning academically and to get to know staff and your fellow students better.
-Overseas field courses go to New York City, Iceland, Spain and Tunisia.
+Overseas field courses go to New York City, Iceland and Spain.